dotnet/docs/docs/standard/parallel-programming/how-to-write-a-simple-parallel-for-loop.md

 ## Compiling the Code

--   Cut and paste this code into a Visual Studio 2010 project.
+-   Copy and paste this code into a Visual Studio 2010 project.

 ## See Also
  <xref:System.Threading.Tasks.Parallel.For%2A>